-The mission of Enhancement Services is to support the artificial propagation programs of the member Tribes of the NWIFC.
-Organizationally, we are structured to provide technical services in four areas:
+The mission of Enhancement Services is to support the artificial propagation programs of NWIFC’s member tribes, providing technical services in four areas:

-- Coded wire tagging of 4 million fish at tribal hatcheries to provide information critical to fisheries management;
+- Coded wire tagging of more than 6 million fish at tribal hatcheries to provide information critical to fisheries management;

 - Fulfilling tribal requests for coded wire tag analysis;